-The future Montreal Irish Monument Park honours the memory of nearly 6,000 Irish immigrants who died in 1847 after fleeing the Great Famine.
+The future Montreal Irish Monument Memorial Site honours the memory of nearly 6,000 typhus victims who perished after fleeing the Great Famine.
 Designed for reflection, celebration, and gathering, the project transforms a historically significant but challenging site into a welcoming urban entrance.

-At its heart, an agora of broad steps embraces the Black Rock, where a mirror of water evokes the ocean crossing of the Irish immigrants.
-The site’s main axis is anchored by a corten steel wall etched with 6,000 Celtic crosses and archival images.
-This wall, reminiscent of a ship’s hull, culminates in a bow-shaped lookout over the river, aimed at Europe.
+At its heart, an agora of broad steps embraces the Black Rock.
+Commemoration walls enclose this space in a gesture of comfort, bearing silkscreened images that depict the harrowing ocean crossing and the remarkable solidarity of Montrealers who welcomed the Irish refugees.
+The site's main axis is anchored by a corten steel memorial wall perforated with 6,000 Celtic crosses.
+At ground level, these crosses extend into the pavement itself, grounding the memorial in the earth beneath visitors' feet.
+Fourteen stelae rise from this pattern, marking the remains of individuals uncovered during recent construction work on the site.
+This wall, reminiscent of a ship's hull, culminates in a bow-shaped lookout over the river, its gaze directed symbolically toward Ireland in the distance.

 Integrated into the international Great Famine Way, the site will become a local, national, and international gathering place, promoting values of memory, mutual aid, and openness to others.
 Visible from the REM and Victoria Bridge, the park reclaims the space as a site of welcome and dignity.